CiscoDevNet/terraform-provider-intersight/website/docs/r/storage_drive_security_policy.html.markdown

     + `password`:(string) The password for the KMIP server login.
     + `use_authentication`:(bool) Enables/disables the authentication for communicating with KMIP server.
 This flag enables the authentication which makes authentication mandatory.
     + `username`:(string) The user name for the KMIP server login.
   + `existing_key`:(string) Current Security Key Passphrase which is already configured on the server.
+From the security context, the passphrase should be at least 8 characters long and should include at least one uppercase letter, one lowercase letter, one number, and one special character.
   + `is_existing_key_set`:(bool)(ReadOnly) Indicates whether the value of the 'existingKey' property has been set.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `primary_server`:(HashMap) - Configuration of the primary KMIP server.
 This complex property has following sub-properties:
-    + `enable_drive_security`:(bool) Enable the selected KMIP Server configuration for encryption.
-This flag just enables the drive security and only after remote key setting configured, the actual encryption will be done.
+    + `enable_drive_security`:(bool) Enable the selected KMIP Server configuration for security.
+This flag just enables the drive security and only after remote key setting configured, the actual security will be applied.
     + `ip_address`:(string) The IP address of the KMIP server.
 It could be an IPv4 address, an IPv6 address, or a hostname.
 Hostnames are valid only when Inband is configured for the CIMC address.
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
     + `port`:(int) The port to which the KMIP client should connect.
     + `timeout`:(int) The timeout before which the KMIP client should connect.
   + `secondary_server`:(HashMap) - Configuration of the secondary KMIP server.
 This complex property has following sub-properties:
-    + `enable_drive_security`:(bool) Enable the selected KMIP Server configuration for encryption.
-This flag just enables the drive security and only after remote key setting configured, the actual encryption will be done.
+    + `enable_drive_security`:(bool) Enable the selected KMIP Server configuration for security.
+This flag just enables the drive security and only after remote key setting configured, the actual security will be applied.
     + `ip_address`:(string) The IP address of the KMIP server.
 It could be an IPv4 address, an IPv6 address, or a hostname.
 Hostnames are valid only when Inband is configured for the CIMC address.
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
     + `port`:(int) The port to which the KMIP client should connect.